NikChouhan/NikChouhan/README.md

 ## Hi there 👋

-Here are some ideas to get you started:
+_I'm Nikhil, a BTech student at IITR and an ardent open source lover.
+I love everything related to computer graphics and linux distros.
+Have some unpopular beliefs on everything related to computers.
+People may hate me for this but Gnome > KDE for everything_ :> <br/>

-- 🔭 I’m currently working on my OpenGL based renderer lucid_pixel.
+- 🔭 _I’m currently working on my OpenGL based renderer lucid_pixel._
-- 🌱 I’m currently learning OpenGL, Vulkan and computer graphics in general.
+- 🌱 _I’m currently learning OpenGL, Vulkan and computer graphics in general._
-- 💬 Ask me about anything Linux and Computer Graphics related.
+- 💬 _Ask me about anything Linux and Computer Graphics related._
-- 📫 Reach me at: nikhilchouhan2002@gmail.com
+- 📫 _Reach me at: nikhilchouhan2002@gmail.com_